OliviaDrayson/Radiomics/Radiomics_Code/README.md

 1. Install [Anaconda](https://www.anaconda.com/products/individual)

-2. From the terminal, enter the directory where you want to save the GUI application:
+2. From the terminal, enter the directory where you want to save the GUI application.
+For example:

-`<$ conda create -n myenv python=3.6>`
+`<$ cd ./Desktop/Radiomics`

 3. Clone this repository.

 4. Create a new virtual environment with python version 3.6.
-Proceed by typing y when prompted.
+Proceed by typing 'y' when prompted.
 Replace 'myenv' below with the preferred name of the virtual env.

 `<conda create -n myenv python=3.6>`